Skip to main content

 How you'll learn

-The course also focuses on postgraduate study and research skills, encouraging critical reflection on theory and practice from an ethical and professional perspective.
+The course also focuses on postgraduate study and research skills.
+You'll learn to reflect on both theory and practice in an ethical and professional way.

 Entry requirements